|

 seeds and pellets.
 Seeds or pellets should not be the only food

 source.
-It is important to add fresh fruits and vegetable to their
+It is important to add fresh fruits and vegetable to

-carrots.
+broccoli or carrots.
 These parrots enjoy corn on the cob too.

 For protein, offer cooked eggs or boiled chicken.
 A good rule of